kagisearch/vectordb/README.md

 - Searches for the most similar chunks to the given query in memory.
 - **query** (str): Query text.
 - **top_n** (int): Number of most similar chunks to return (default: 5).
+- **unique** (bool): Return only items chunks from unique original texts (additional chunks coming from the same text will be ignored).
+Note this may return less chhunks than requested (default: False).
 - Returns: List of dictionaries containing the top_n most similar chunks and their associated metadata.

 **clear(self)**